MogomotsiFM/aws-3-tier-app-architecture/README.md

    -  Use EC2 instances lifecycle hooks which are also part of the auto-scaling group resource,
 - Allocating a much smaller public subnet compared to the private one,
 - Make the creation of public subnets optional which is ideal for worker environments,
 - Create the EC2 instance profile and associate its role with the **AmazonSSMManagedInstanceCore** managed policy.
-This is required if we ever need to SSH into one of the servers without open port 22.
+This is required if we ever need to tunnel into one of the servers without opening port 22.

 ## Conclusion
 We used AWS CloudFormation to provision all the resources required for a three-tier architecture.
 We also "deployed" a dummy application on our servers using a custom AMI.